 And they couldn't.
 Something was pressed up against both of his calves, effectively blocking his movement.
 He looked down, and with a pall of deep horror, saw hundreds of tendrils crawling up his calves – tendrils that had grown and settled into place while his foe had distracted him with words.
 Now that they didn't belong to him, they truly disturbed him… and they were trying to trap him.
 He kicked and struggled, clawing at them with his bare hands, but each one forced away was replaced by two more, and bit by bit, they overtook him.
 The bindings immobilized his legs, then his waist, then coiled around his torso and pinioned his arms to his sides, at last settling comfortably around the vulnerable skin of his neck.

 Snarling and thrashing motionlessly, he could only watch as the second Alex walked up to him, that damnable smile back in place.

 "Oh, my.
 So out of touch with your instincts.
-Perhaps, if you only listened to them more, you might have felt that…" He tried to tune the other Alex out, struggling viciously, but it was no good.
+Perhaps if you were as close to them as you once were, you might have felt that coming."
+He tried to tune the other Alex out, struggling viciously, but it was no good.
 The tendrils were too strong and too tight, pinning him like a living, hungry straightjacket.